World of Difference

 The people – we look for passionate people who have an ambition to make a difference for our youth and the skills to lead a step change.

-The project – we want to hear about ambitious and innovative projects that help deliver our Vodafone NZ Foundation’s goal of ‘young people, living lives they value’, by focusing on getting more young people (aged 12-24 years) engaged in meaningful learning (see definitions below)
+The project – we want to hear about ambitious and innovative projects that help deliver our Vodafone NZ Foundation’s goal of ‘young people, living lives they value’, by focusing on getting more Y-NEET (youth not in education, employment or training), aged 12-24 years, engaged in meaningful learning (see definitions below).

 The organisation – the host organisation should embrace the principles of the Youth Development Strategy Aotearoa including using a strengths-based approach, ensuring young people are involved in decision making, working holistically with young people to achieve what young people value, basing work on good information (evaluation, research) and enabling young people to make positive connections with their community, family, school, peers and networks.
 The organisation must be committed to continuous learning.

 What does ‘young people, living lives they value’ mean?